Site Selection Criteria – 12 Important Factors for Green Buildings

 The Site on which we build can influence each and every aspect of the building we choose.
+In this article, you can learn about various aspects to consider in site selection.

-Primary goals for green buildings in selecting a site are
+The primary goals for green buildings in selecting a site are

 - Protecting sensitive sites